Anatomical feature-prioritized loss for enhanced MR to CT translation: Method

 \subsubsection{GAN-based model}

-We develop a 3D variant of the pix2pixHD model (\cite{pix2pixhd}), incorporating 3D versions of the generator and discriminator, as well as 3D SPADE layers (\cite{spade}).
-This architecture facilitates image-to-image translation by incorporating spatially-adaptive normalization, effectively mitigating the issue of false positives encountered in the pix2pixHD network alone (\cite{longuefosse_isbi}).
+We develop a 3D variant of the pix2pixHD model \cite{pix2pixhd}, incorporating 3D versions of the generator and discriminator, as well as 3D SPADE layers \cite{spade}.
+This architecture facilitates image-to-image translation by incorporating spatially-adaptive normalization, effectively mitigating the issue of false positives encountered in the pix2pixHD network alone \cite{longuefosse_isbi}.
+For network optimization, we use the default parameters of the SPADE model: Adam optimizer with $\beta_1 = 0.5$ and $\beta_2 = 0.999$, an initial learning rate of 0.0002, and a batch size of 2.
 For the training process, we employ a composite loss function that includes an adversarial loss, a feature-matching loss, and a global reconstruction loss.
-The adversarial loss utilizes a Hinge loss mechanism, as adopted in the SPADE implementation (\cite{spade}), to refine the adversarial training dynamics.
-The feature-matching loss ensures alignment between the discriminator's intermediate representations of the real and synthesized images, utilizing an L1 distance to promote stability and fidelity in the generated images (\cite{pix2pixhd}).
+The adversarial loss utilizes a Hinge loss mechanism, as adopted in the SPADE implementation \cite{spade}, to refine the adversarial training dynamics.
+The feature-matching loss ensures alignment between the discriminator's intermediate representations of the real and synthesized images, utilizing an L1 distance to promote stability and fidelity in the generated images \cite{pix2pixhd}.
 A global reconstruction loss is incorporated to further enhance the overall quality of the synthesized output, defined as an L1 loss.
-Finally, our ASP loss is incorporated to complement the L1 loss, enhancing localized structural details, or to replace it entirely, offering a more targeted approach to preserving anatomical accuracy in the synthesized images.
+Finally, our AFP loss is incorporated to complement the L1 loss, enhancing localized structural details, or to replace it entirely, offering a more targeted approach to preserving anatomical accuracy in the synthesized images.